MatteoZambra/SM_ML__MScThesis/README.md

 A more readable a organised architecture is being currently planned

-`Docs` folder contains an up to date report.
+`Docs` folder contains a progess report in which some results are presented. **Note**: the report is not being updated anymore since the thesis written work is currently under construction.

 `sources` contains the source codes used for the results.
 Here there are